Geemarn/Geemarn/README.md

 - 👋 Hi, I’m Adegoke
-- 👀 I’m interested in solving probelms
+- 👀 I’m interested in solving probelms using Javascript, python and dart.